Is karma the same as fate?

 These are some of the questions I have been asked and that have come up during discussions with others.
 So I thought I’d delve into the world of karma and see if I could help you to understand a bit about what it is, so that you can decide for yourself how it might fit into to your view of the world.

 I’m going to try and simplify the concepts of ‘karma’ here for you.

-Then I read a slightly different description of karma, taken from the beliefs and teachings of the Indian faith of Jainism.
+There is a slightly different description of karma, taken from the beliefs and teachings of the Indian faith of Jainism.
 In this religion karma is referred to as very subtle and microscopic particles (pudgala) that pervade the entire universe.
 These particles (karmas) are attracted to the karmic field of a person or soul due to vibrations created by their thoughts, words and deeds.
 When the karmas interact with the person’s consciousness it creates their life as they know it.

 In some cultures however, there is also a belief that some acts (karma) can bring you closer to the divine source, or nirvana, and will, by their pure nature allow you to exit the continual cycle of reincarnation (samsara).

-- We reap what we sow, ‘do unto others as you would have done to you’ referred to in the Christian faith.
+- We reap what we sow, and ‘do unto others as you would have done to you’ referred to in the Christian faith.

-Is karma and its relatives simply a built in mechanism in all cultures to attempt to control the behaviour of its people?
+Is karma and its relatives simply a built in mechanism seen in all cultures to attempt to control the behaviour of its people?

 I find this subject and the thoughts and debate it brings up absolutely fascinating.
 There is so much more to it than I could write here.
 But one thing I would like to say in conclusion, is that I would like to think that we don’t need these threats of punishment and retribution, in this or any other lifetime, in order to be nice to others.

 Is happiness and contentment not reward enough?

-P.S.
-Just be nice to each other, if you get good karma, it’s a bonus!
+Maybe just be nice to each other, if you get good karma, it’s a bonus!